ACCA Syllabus

 The ACCA syllabus has three stages: Applied Knowledge, Applied Skills, and Strategic Professional.
 It includes 14 papers, covering various aspects of accounting and finance.
 The Applied Knowledge stage focuses on foundational accounting skills.
 In contrast, the Applied Skills stage builds upon these skills with more in-depth knowledge of corporate and business law, financial reporting, and taxation.
 The Strategic Professional stage delves into more advanced concepts and strategic decision-making.
-If you ever want to work in accounting or finance, one of the most popular certifications is from the Association of Chartered Certified Accountants, the ACCA.
+If you ever want to work in accounting or finance, one of the most popular certifications is from the Association of Chartered Certified Accountants (ACCA).
 It is internationally recognized, respected, and has plenty of options, but it may be challenging to understand the ACCA syllabus.
 The ACCA syllabus and study guide are for use by those who will assist in planning the study, but also to give all-around information on what could be assessed in any examination session.

 ACCA Syllabus 2025